chingu-voyages/v10-geckos-team-14/README.md

 To create a booking platform that facilitates a community.
 A place where Clients can improve the overall quality of their lives by finding and utilizing highly trained Fixers to accomplish the unwanted tasks in their lives.
 An environment of transparency where Fixers and Clients can communicate their service needs and expectations.
 All while creating a new stream of employment and opportunities for Fixers within their communities.

-There are many services that the busy working members of the family require most frequently, but do not have sufficient time and or skill set to do it.
-Most of the time, it can be a problematic and tedious process to find and hire regular workers.
+There are many services that the busy working members of the family frequently require, but do not have sufficient time and or the skill set to complete.
+Most of the time, it can be a problematic and tedious process to find and hire routine workers.
 AssistU solves these problems of the modern households and families by providing the services of skilled and experienced Fixers on a common platform, ensuring the best quality work at the tips of your fingers.

-Experience the convenience of delegating the inconvenient and time-consuming things in your life to a responsible Fixer with AssistU.
-Clients can improve the quality of their life and while gaining time back for what matters most in one's life.
+Experience the convenience of delegating the inconvenient and time-consuming tasks in one's life to a responsible Fixer with AssistU.
+Clients can improve the quality of their life while gaining time back for what matters most in one's life.
 Fixers gain the ability to connect one-on-one with their Clients on a single, convenient, and easy to use platform.

 #### Technical Motivation

-To embrace the opportunity to learn in a collaborative, fully distributed team environment while also motivated to gain experience using popular JavaScript libraries and tools to build a live project that solves real-life problems.
-A full-stack application that manages and utilizes significant amounts of data using a NoSQL type database management system.
+To embrace the opportunity to learn in a collaborative, fully distributed team environment while also motivated to gain experience using popular JavaScript libraries and tools to build a real project that solves real-life problems.
+A full-stack application that manages and utilizes significant amounts of data in a NoSQL database management environment.

 ## Project Status

+### Versioning

 * AssistU version 1.0.0-alpha released on August 14, 2019.
 * AssistU version 1.1.0-alpha is in development and pending release.

+### Coming Soon

+- [ ] Administrative Internal Panel
+- [ ] Fixer Profiles

 ## Features 💎